Sonoma Summer Wind Band Conducting Symposium

 Sonoma State University's Green Music Center

-2025 Sonoma Wind Band Conducting Symposium registration form
+2026 Sonoma Wind Band Conducting Symposium Registration Form

-If paying by credit card, first complete the application form above and then click on the Credit Card payment link below (link access may vary by browser).
+If paying by credit card, first complete the application form above and then click on button below (link access may vary by browser).

 Clinicians